Disney’s All-Star Music Resort Review

 It’s easy to locate the arcade because you’ll pass it every time you head to or from the bus stop.
 Like all the arcades at Disney Resorts, you’ll find plenty of games inside.

 Disney’s Movie Under the Stars program is held nightly by the pool.
-A different Disney movie or animated film is featured each night.
-We post each resort’s movie schedule monthly.
+Each night, a different Disney movie or animated film is featured.

 Guests can also jog the parameters of the entire All-Star Resorts complex.
 It’s a decent place to run and relatively simple to stay on course.
 However, you’ll have to cross the street a few times.